Find a Doctor

 The project stalled after initial research and brainstorming efforts, and I was brought onto the team to move it forward.

-Aligning on the Problem Areas
+Aligning on the problem

 I began with a deep dive into the previous work.
 This gave me the opportunity to understand the positioning of this product as it stood, get to know the back end service we were using, and uncover any missing user insights that could guide our development.